Curriculum

 Emerson’s music program is an opportunity for students to explore the vast array of vocal and instrumental music all around us.
 Every child will establish an understanding and appreciation of music, and students who develop a deeper love of music will find choruses, bands, and orchestras to dive into.

-Music classes for K-3 students are fun and friendly settings to develop rhythm, voice, and enjoyment of music.
+Music classes for Y5-3 students are fun and friendly settings to develop rhythm, voice, and enjoyment of music.
 By 4th grade there are ever-widening opportunities to learn and explore, to make a larger commitment and take a more personal approach.
 Going beyond Emerson’s classrooms and numerous performance opportunities, many students perform in the Ann Arbor community, participate in state competitions, attend alumni concerts, and even form their own bands.

 Close